Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-06-the-chain-that-cannot-notify.md

 | `PropertyChainDirect` | 3,262.6 μs, 3.25 MB | **352.2 μs, 1.17 MB** |
 | `PropertyChainGraph` | 3,245.7 μs, 3.25 MB | 3,206.3 μs, 3.25 MB |

-**Sixty-four percent of the allocation and nine tenths of the time.** A predicate reading the length of a name now costs, over a thousand elements, 1.17 MB where it cost 3.25.
+**64% of the allocation and 89% of the time are gone.** A predicate reading the length of a name now costs, over a thousand elements, 1.17 MB where it cost 3.25.

 The figure worth noticing is not the ratio.
 It is that 1.17 MB and 352.2 μs are what `RankComparisonDirect` costs in the same run — 1.17 MB and 355.1 μs. **A chained predicate now costs exactly what the simplest possible predicate costs**, to the resolution the instrument reports, which is what a mechanism that compiles one delegate and attaches one subscription should do regardless of how many nodes the expression would have had.